ryanatkn/gro/README.md

 - linting with [ESLint](https://github.com/eslint/eslint)
   (we also maintain [`@feltjs/eslint-config`](https://github.com/feltjs/eslint-config))
 - formatting with [Prettier](https://github.com/prettier/prettier)
-  (it's not always pretty, but it's always consistent and it saves a lot of time)
+  (it's not always pretty, but it's consistent and it saves a lot of time)

 ## docs